weskerfoot/DeleteFB/README.md

 * If you have 2-Factor Auth configured then the script will pause for 20 seconds to allow you to enter your code and log in.

+## Headless mode
+* The tool supports running Chrome in headless mode with the `--headless` option, which may be preferable if you plan on running it in the background.

 ## How To Install Python

 ### MacOS